Adult Learning to Play Violin with violinlab.com

 Options for Private Violin Lessons

 Finding a private teacher that accepts adults students can be difficult.
-Most teachers are trained to teach young children and may feel like they lack pedagogical expertise in adult learning.
+Most teachers train to teach young children and may feel like they lack pedagogical expertise in adult learning.
 If they do accept adults learners, they often use the same methods and processes they would use with a 5 year old.

 Places to look.